ericsobel/TraitSimulation.jl/README.md

+####Simulate three traits with different links and response distributions
 ```julia
 # simulate three traits with different link and response using GLM
 formulae = [T1 ~ A+2B*C, T2 ~ A+2log(B+C)+2.0, T3 ~ A+B+C+1.0]